HDPLocust/snus_stuff/snus_table.md

 out = stbl.merge(tblA, tblB)
 --> out {foo = "foo", bar = "bar", foobar = "foobar"}
 ```
-Keys from the second table are added only if they are missing from the first table.
+Keys from the b-table are added only if they are missing from the a-table.

 #### update